mcsymiv/web-go-hello-app/README.md

 docker exec -u postgresuser containername psql dbname postgresuser -f /container/path/file.sql
 ```

-After postgres setup your DB should have two tables for searches and users.
+After postgres is setup, your DB should have two tables for searches and users.
-Users table:
+Users:

 |   id   |   username   |   email   |   password   |   created_at   |   updated_at   |   access_level   |
 | ------ | ------------ | --------- | ------------ | -------------- | -------------- | ---------------- |

-Searches table:
+Searches:
 |   id   |   user_id   |   query   |   query_link   |   description   |   created_at   |   updated_at   |
 | ------ | ----------- | --------- | -------------- | --------------- | -------------- | -------------- |